Volunteer with us

 Shape the future of international education in Europe and beyond

 By becoming an EAIE volunteer, you step into a role where your experience can truly make a difference.
-Volunteering with the EAIE is more than a contribution of time—it’s an opportunity to elevate your professional profile, expand your influence and unlock your leadership potential.
 You’ll join a vibrant community of peers who share your values, passions and commitment to making a difference.
 Through collaboration and connection, you can find inspiration, support and a sense of belonging that lasts well beyond the term.

 Thematic Committees